osrf/TSC-RMW-Reports/README.md

 Mininet experiments Quality of Service options of reliable, keep last, and a history depth of 10 were used.
 We have chosen to include two of the resource consumption plots pertaining to the cases that most often demonstrated sucessful message transmission.
-These two plots used the
-  * [ ] configuration where the network bandwidth was limited to 54Mb or 300Mb and a
-message of size Array1k was used as the payload.
-The results are fairly representative; with no clear winner in terms of CPU consumption, and slightly better memory consumption across the board for `Cyclone DDS sync`.
+These two plots used the configuration where the network bandwidth was limited to 54Mb or 300Mb and a message of size Array1k was used as the payload.
+The results are fairly representative; with no clear winner in terms of CPU consumption, and slightly better memory consumption across the board for Cyclone DDS sync.
 The CPU results should also be considered with respect to the latency and lost numbers in the previous plots.
 Experiments with packet loss rates above 20% with Array1k message size generally have no or few messages received.
 The complete set of bandwidth and message size permutations are available in [Appendix B](APPENDIX.md#appendix_b).
 The notebook for data processing can be found